moaatt2/test-blog/docs/chainmail_posts/xenesthis_unit.md

     <img src="../assets/images/chainmail/xenesthis_unit/xenesthis_unit_step_12.jpg">

-6. Now add 2 new rings(green in the image below), one at the top center and one at the bottom center.
-Each ring should go through the the 2 nearby rings(highlighted in yellow in the image below.)
+6. Now add 2 new rings(green in the image below), one at the top-center and one at the bottom-center.
+Each ring should go through the 2 nearby rings(highlighted in yellow in the image below.)
 When done, it should look something like this:

     <img src="../assets/images/chainmail/xenesthis_unit/xenesthis_unit_step_13_c.jpg">

 7. Congratulations, you now have a unit of Xenesthis.
-You can attatch this to other creations or enjoy how it looks as a small trinket.
+You can attach this to other creations or enjoy how it looks as a small trinket.

 ### Notes

 Xenesthis, a weave of relatively high complexity, poses a certain level of difficulty during the crafting process, especially in its initial stages, where stability can be a concern.
-Despite these challenges, the resulting Xenesthis units exhibit a highly aesthetic appeal.
+Despite these challenges, the resulting Xenesthis units are aesthetically pleasing.
 This unit weave lends itself well to various accessory applications, such as earrings or pendants, and can be incorporated into bracelets, necklaces, or chokers, adding an ornamental touch.
 However, as units are a fixed size, Xenesthis is not easily used for structural purposes.
 While the weave is undoubtedly beautiful, its complexity adds the requirement of patience when learning how to make it.
 Therefore, I recommend learning Xenesthis, but with a willingness to approach it patiently.

 ### Pictures